athleon-fitness/athleon-platform/.amazonq/rules/monitoring/observability-patterns.md

 # Monitoring - Observability Patterns

 ## Purpose
-Ensures consistent monitoring coverage is maintained when adding new features to the ScorinGames platform, enabling proactive issue detection and performance optimization.
+Ensures consistent monitoring coverage is maintained when adding new features to the Athleon platform, enabling proactive issue detection and performance optimization.

 ## Priority
 **High** - Should be followed unless conflicting with a critical rule